-This book is a development of class notes for a two-hour lecture including a one-hour lab held for second-year Bachelor students of Computer Science at the Hamburg University of Technology during the last two years.
+This book is a development of class notes for a two-hour lecture including a one-hour lab held for second-year Bachelor students of Computer Science at the Hamburg University of Technology during the last four years.
 The course aims to present the basic results of computability theory, including mathematical models of computability, primitive recursive and partial recursive functions, Ackermann's function, Gödel numbering, universal functions, smn theorem, Kleene's normal form, undecidable sets, theorems of Rice, and word problems.
 The manuscript has partly grown out of notes taken by the author during his studies at the University of Erlangen-Nuremberg.
-I would like to thank again my teachers Martin Becker and Volker Strehl for giving inspiring lectures in this field.
+I would like to thank again my teachers Martin Becker[†] and Volker Strehl for their inspiring lectures in this field.

 In the second edition, 2012, minor changes were made.
 In particular, the section on Gödel numbering has been rewritten and a glossary of terms has been added.
 In the third edition, 2013, the eight chapters on computability theory were complemented by a short introduction to computational complexity theory.
 The added chapter provides a brief presentation of the central open question in complexity theory which is one of the millenium price problems in mathematics asking roughly whether each problem whose solution can be verified in polynomial time can also be solved in polynomial time.
-The chapter includes the well-known result of Stephen Cook and Leonid Lewin that the satisfiability problem is NP-complete and also its proof from scratch.
+The chapter includes the well-known result of Stephen Cook and Leonid Lewin that the satisfiabilty problem is NP-complete and also its proof from scratch.
+In the fourth edition, some small amendments have been make.

-VIII Preface to the 3rd Edition
+VIII Preface to 4th Edition

 Finally, I would like to express my thanks to Ralf Möller for valuable comments.
-I am also grateful to Mahwish Saleemi for conducting the labs and Wolfgang Brandt for valuable technical support.
+I am also grateful to Natalia Dück and Mahwish Saleemi for conducting the labs and Wolfgang Brandt for valuable technical support.
 Moreover, I would like to thank my students for their attention, their stimulating questions, and their dedicated work.

-Hamburg, July 2013
+Hamburg, July 2014